-reporting claims making payments connecting to social media platforms customer surveys ccessing certificates insurance of requesting quotes vie ewing policy documents advertising contacting the agency 10.
-Use words from the box to fi l in the blanks.
-Printed marketing tools inclu , , , and advertisements brochures direct mail email landing page newsletters Digital marketing tools includ , radio social media telemarketing trade TV agency's websites Other kinds of marketing tools and blasts, and presence at sho WS.
-11. Circle True or False.
-An agency can use metrics to create the goals th at will lead to a marketing plan.
-True False An agency can use metrics to evaluate the effect iveness of its marketing plan.
-True False The most desirable frequency for collecting metr ics is daily.
-True False the number of appointments resulting in sales the number of calls that result in appointments the number of closes per month the number of appointments each week 13. - n why an agency must constantly use metrics to monitor the success of its ting plan.
+reporting claims making payments connecting to social media platforms customer surveys accessing certificates c insurance requesting quotes vie ewing policy documents advertising contacting the agency 10.
+Use words from the box to f ill in the blanks.
+Printed marketing tools incl , , , and advertisements brochures direct mail email landing page newsletters Digital marketing tools inclu ide, radio social media telemarketing trade agency's , and the websites Other kinds of marketing too ls include and spots, blasts, and presence at show S. 11.
+Circle True or False.
+An agency can use metrics t o create the goals tha t will lead to a marketing plan.
+True False An agency can use metrics t o evaluate the effectiv eness of its marketing plan.
+True False The most desirable frequence cy for collecting metric s is daily.
+True False of its marketing plan from 1 to 4. the number of appointments resulting in sales the number of calls that result in appointments the number of closes per month the number of appointments each week Explain why an agency must constantly use metrics to monitor the success of its marketing plan. earning Objective e participant will describe three components of a client-retention process designed capture, improve, and sustain client relationships.
+Write two words that summarize the importance or value of client retention.
+List three guiding principles that form the basis of a client-retention process.
+List three guiding principles that form the basis of a client-retention process.